 Practice seeks and acts on feedback from its patients, the public and staff

-The practice used comment cards and text messages to obtain staff and patients' views about the service.
-The patient surveys also covered the NHS Friends and Family Test (FFT).
+Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.